Quadrifolium/OriginalPlanOnWeibo/original.md

 # Online resources and accounts of and related to Original Plan

-Note:
-1. Unless otherwise mentioned, all the links in this page is in Chinese.
+Note: Unless otherwise mentioned, all the links in this page are in Chinese.

 ## Official website